qapage/qapage.github.io/_posts/2025-12-25-Zero-Trust-For-NHIs.md

 The core principle of Zero Trust is, "Never trust, always verify".

-NHIs violate this in so many ways.
+NHIs (Non Human Identities) violate this in so many ways.
 NHIs are,

 - not very visible, so are hard to verify at the point of the request
 - often have long lived access, and inherit trust, long lived trust.
 - often do not follow the principle of Least Privileged Access

 These properties that are often true for NHIs make them problematic.

+To read more about NHIs, please see this [article](https://onsitereliability.com/All-about-Non-Human-Identities-NHIs/)

 ## Zero Trust Principles and applying them to NHIs